Anam1980/Country_Management_System/README.md

 # Country Management System

 The Country Management System is a web application that provides information about different countries.
-It allows users to retrieve details about a specific country, filter and sort a list of countries based on various criteria.
+It allows users to retrieve details about a specific country, and filter and sort a list of countries based on various criteria.

 ## Prerequisites